victorlaiyeeteng/tp/docs/UserGuide.md

 ### Adding a person: `add-friend`

 Adds a person to the friends list.

+Constraints:
+* Each friend must have a unique name and email, while a unique phone number is not necessary (e.g. siblings sharing the same home number).
+* Friend's names are case insensitive (e.g. John and john are the same name).

 Format: `add-friend n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`